 10. Hazards!

 There are thousands of stray dogs in Thailand and chances are that many will wander out as you are driving along the road.
-It sounds cruel, but if you see a dog crossing the road, don’t panic and swerve to avoid it.
-Beep your horn, gradually brake and the dog will see you coming and slowly move (hopefully) people have died swerving to avoid frogs… And we know which creature your mum and dad think is more important!
+If you see a dog crossing the road, don’t panic and swerve dramatically to avoid it.
+Beep your horn, gradually brake and the dog will see you coming and slowly move (hopefully) out of the way.

 Fantastic places to hire a scooter in Thailand: